RunJiaJi/pairwiseANIviz/README.md

 ```

 ## Contact
-If you have any questions using AsperaSRAgetter, feel free to open an issue or contact me jirunjia@gmail.com.
+If you have any questions using pairwiseANIviz, feel free to open an issue or contact me jirunjia@gmail.com.